-Set in the sleepy town of Chacala (which means “where the shrimp are” in the native tongue) this resort is located in a secret cove only accessible by boat.
-There is no wifi or television and the little electricity needed is produced from solar panels.
+Set in the sleepy town of Chacala (which means “where the shrimp are” in the native tongue), this resort is located in a secret cove only accessible by boat.
+There is no wifi or television, and the little electricity needed is produced from solar panels.

-The food is five stars and the menus are decided on the day by the chef according to the season and the catch.
+The food is five stars, and the chef decides the menu on the day according to the season and the catch.
 It is a menu in line with the hotel’s eco-philosophy.

-With the burdens of modern life lifted there is time to take long walks on the beach, view the intricate sea-life with a snorkel, and go sea-kayaking.
+With the burdens of modern life lifted, there is time to take long walks on the beach, view the intricate sea life with a snorkel, and go sea-kayaking.

 The area is home to over 300 species of birds that provide the soundtrack to your stay in this singular paradise.